 Parents, you'll be glad to learn we feel Texas Woman's University has a comparatively low crime rate.
 There is an advanced degree program obtainable for those who are intrigued.
 Interested in learning more details on Texas Woman's University's campus?
 Have a virtual tour.

 SUNY Oneonta is a good decision for students pursuing a Human Development & Family Studies degree.
 Students who get pleasure from a more slow-paced life will enjoy the school's position in the modest town of Oneonta, New York.

-Considering 1.0% of SUNY Oneonta's student body is from outside New York, you will have lots of opportunities to meet undergraduates from all over the continent.
 Concerned that you won't be able to afford SUNY Oneonta?
 Don’t let that keep you from applying since 56.0% of undergraduates get financial help.
 This school does not require first-year students to live on-campus.
 Learn more to see just how well SUNY Oneonta ranks in other categories.

 University of Georgia is one of the finest schools in the country for Human Development & Family Studies.
 After graduation, human development students generally earn around $33,181 at the beginning of their careers.
-The location in a main city is tremendous for young people seeking ample options for networking, excitement, and life.
+University of Georgia is one of the largest schools in Georgia.